AgnieszkaSzajnowska/Currency-Conventer-react/README.md

 # Currency-Conventer-App
 1. Program written for training purpose.
-2. This page allows to you to convert currencies from PLN to (by choice): USD, EUR, CHF, GBP, CAD.
-Please notice that exchange rate is not automatically updated.
-The current value corresponds to the state from 07-04-2025.
+2. This page allows to you to convert currencies from PLN to any available currency you want.
+Please notice that exchange rate are taken from https://currencyapi.com/.
 3. Page is made in PL language.

 ## Technologies